gcallah/BookReviews/hume.md

 (209)

-And I conclude my review by claiming that, while I have quibbles with various particulars in this book, it is nevertheless an interesting survey of Hume's economic thought, which makes a convincing case that his importance as an economist has been underestimated.
+And I conclude my review by claiming that, while I have quibbles with various particulars in this book, it is nevertheless an important survey of Hume's economic thought, which makes a convincing case that his importance as an economist has been underestimated.
 I highly recommend it to both Hume scholars and historians of economic thought.